How to Get the Most Service from Your Local Station

 Closed Captioning.
 Closed captioning is a technology designed to provide access to television programming by persons with hearing disabilities by displaying, in text form, the audio portion of a broadcast, as well as descriptions of background noise and sound effects.
 Closed captioning is hidden as encoded data transmitted within the television signal.
 A viewer wishing to see the captions must use a set-top decoder or a television with built-in decoder circuitry.
 All television sets with screens 13 inches or larger manufactured since mid-1993, including digital sets, have built-in decoder circuitry.

 Access to Emergency Information.
 The FCC also requires television stations to make the local emergency information that they provide to viewers accessible to persons with disabilities.
 Thus, if emergency information is provided aurally, such information also must be provided in a visual format for persons who are deaf or hard of hearing.
 The emergency information may be closed captioned or presented through an alternative method of visual presentation.
 Such methods include open captioning, crawls, or scrolls that appear on the screen.
 The information provided visually must include critical details regarding the emergency and how to respond.
 Critical details could include, among other things, specific information regarding the areas that will be affected by the emergency, evacuation orders, detailed descriptions of areas to be evacuated, specific evacuation routes, approved shelters or the way to take shelter in one’s home, instructions on how to secure personal property, road closures, and how to obtain relief assistance.
 Similarly, if the emergency information is presented visually, it must be made accessible.
 If the emergency information interrupts programming, such as through a crawl, such information must be accompanied with an aural tone to alert persons with visual disabilities that the station is providing this information so that such persons may be alerted to turn to another source, such as a radio, for more information.
-Additional information concerning this requirement can be found on the FCC website at the Accessibility of Emergency Information on Television page.
+Additional information concerning this requirement can be found on the FCC website at Accessibility of Emergency Information on Television.

 Business Practices and Advertising